cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 # Motivation?

 I set up my first hack based on a **AMD Ryzen 9 3900X** and a **Gigabyte X570 Aorus Elite** mainboard.
 After having the USB mapped as expected, that hack was working well over the years.
 Survived the updates to Monterey and Ventura w/o issues.
 But with Venturae more and more software was not working any longer.
 So, I was running into more issues with **Photoshop** and **Virtualbox** was not working any longer at all.
-Especially Virtualbox was needed to get UEFI Secure Boot working since Unix was needed to sign the OpenCore EFI files.
+Especially Virtualbox was needed to get UEFI Secure Boot working since I used Debian to sign the OpenCore EFI files.
 After that I decided to switch to Intel by just replacing the mainboard and CPU.

 # What doesn't work well?

 ~~Usually the hack boots as expected, but sometimes it stucks at the apple logo w/o any progress bar.
 So rebooting via Reset button is needed.
 Currently I've no clue why that is happening.~~

-Sleep at all.
-Don't have the change to get into sleep yet.
+Sleep at all, I guess.
+Haven't had the chance to get into sleep yet.

 # Current State?